 * Dollar on course for loss of 1% this week after Fed

-* Yen hits five-month high; Iran-U.S. tensions flare
+* Yen hits five-month high as Iran-U.S. tensions flare

 By Tommy Wilkes

-LONDON, June 21 (Reuters) - The dollar was headed for a big weekly loss on Friday, touching a five-month low against the Japanese yen and struggling versus the euro after a dovish shift by the Federal Reserve.
+LONDON, June 21 (Reuters) - The dollar was headed for a big weekly loss on Friday and the euro a solid gain after a dovish shift by the Federal Reserve, and investors also briefly pushed the yen to a new five-month high amid rising tensions between the United States and Iran.

 In joining the European Central Bank by opening the door to interest rate cuts and more stimulus to counter an economic slowdown, the Fed sent the dollar to its biggest two-day loss of 2019.